-- Absences due to illness must be reported to the clinical fieldwork educator prior to the start of the work day or at the earliest possible time.
+- The ACOTE standard requires all students complete 24 weeks of full-time Level II fieldwork.
+Therefore, all absences are required to be made up.
+The makeup schedule should equate to the number of days missed with the schedule at the discretion of the fieldwork educator.
+The fieldwork site has no obligation to approve an extended absence.
+Extended absences from fieldwork may jeopardize the fieldwork placement and ultimately delay student graduation. - Absences due to illness must be reported to the fieldwork educator prior to the start of the work day or at the earliest possible time.
 All absences should also be reported to the Academic Fieldwork Coordinator at the earliest possible time and documented on the student attendance tracker document. - Time away from fieldwork requires prior approval from the Academic Fieldwork Coordinator, the Department Chair, and the Fieldwork Educator at the fieldwork site.
 Approval is based on extenuating and unavoidable circumstances.
 The Academic Fieldwork Coordinator should be alerted as soon as possible that the student may be requesting extended time away during a fieldwork semester.

-The fieldwork site has no obligation to approve an extended absence.
-Extended absences from fieldwork may jeopardize the fieldwork placement and ultimately delay graduation. - Absences from fieldwork due to a student health concern and lasting longer than 5 fieldwork days may result in a withdrawal from the fieldwork placement.
+• Absences totaling more than 5 days for any reason may require repeating the Level II fieldwork rotation.